justinnas/StarHue-Color-Picker/README.md

 ## **Download**

-You can download the latest version of StarHue from [GitHub Releases]() (soon).
+You can download the latest version of StarHue from [GitHub Releases](https://github.com/justinnas/StarHue-Color-Picker/releases/).
 Scroll down to 'Assets' section and choose between the installer or the portable version based on your preference.

 <br>